 Feeding Raw will give me and/or my ferrets Salmonella

-Myth.
-Ferrets are designed to thrive on a raw diet.
+Ferrets, as obligate carnivores, are designed to thrive on a raw diet.
 They have strong immune systems, and extremely acidic stomach acid that effectively kills most bacteria.
-In addition, their rapid gut transit time makes it difficult for any remaining bacteria to stay in the GI tract long enough to cause illness.
+In addition, their rapid gut transit time (~3hrs) makes it difficult for any remaining bacteria to stay in the GI tract long enough to cause illness.
 Most bacterial infections in ferrets are caused by bacteria that are naturally occurring in their intestines called opportunistic pathogens.
 If a ferret’s immune system is compromised (stress, illness, etc) these bacteria go into overdrive and reproduce to numbers greater than normal, resulting in an infection.
 Antibiotics can help to eliminate the overpopulation and allow the GI tract to restore its normal gut bacteria levels.

-Feeding your ferret raw will not give you salmonella either as long as you take proper precautions.
+Feeding your ferret raw is unlikely to give you salmonella either as long as you take proper precautions.
 Handling raw meat for your ferrets is no different from handling raw meat when preparing your own dinners.
 Proper sanitation of surfaces, storage of raw meats, washing hands after handling meat, cleaning cages, and handling animals, as well as the removal of uneaten food before it spoils all contribute to effectively minimize the risk of salmonella.

 Feeding bones can cause ferrets to choke and die